SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 - If you have entered data for the biological associations reported in a paper, but are not planning to enter other data such as geographic distributions at this time, add the **Source processed – Biological Information** to the source.
 - If you have entered all nomenclatural acts in the paper, all relevant topics associated with the citation, all distribution information and all biological information, remove any tags associated with processing and add the tag **Source processed – Complete** to the source.
 Congratulations, you have successfully and completely curated this publication!

-### Enter information on an existing taxon from a publication.
+### Enter information on an existing taxon

 Before you do this, we recommend you add the **Browse Taxa** and **Browse Nomenclature** cards to your favorites for easy quick access.

-1. Check to ensure the source you are working with is on your Pinboard and selected as the default.
+1. Check to ensure the publication source you are working with is on your Pinboard and selected as the default.
 2. Navigate to the taxon (OTU) using the **Browse Taxa card** in tasks
 3. Once you have found the correct taxon, proceed exactly as instructed above for a new taxon.